it would represent a coup for Posh as Ipswich and Crystal Palace had been monitoring the player

 and live on Freeview channel 276

-The PT reported a link to the 18 year-old last week and now well-connected journalist Fabrizio Romano understands the deal is done subject to a medical.
+The PT reported a link to the 18 year-old last week and the left-sided centre-back signed a four-year deal with an option of an additional year on Tuesday.
+The fee will remain undisclosed.

-Nevett bacme a regular at Rochdale in the National League last season, playing 34 times.
+Nevett became a regular at Rochdale in the National League last season, playing 34 times.
+He has won two caps for Wales under 19s.

+Posh boss Darren Ferguson said: “George is another young player we watched closely throughout last season.
+His progression through the campaign was very impressive and although we think he has massive potential to succeed at this level we don’t want to put too much pressure on an 18-year-old.
+I’m looking forward to seeing him progressing a Posh shirt.”

+Nevett said: “I am really looking forward to the challenge ahead.
+Given where I was a year ago it really is a dream come true to be sitting here about to play at this level.

+“Everything I heard when I spoke to the manager enticed me to sign for Posh and when I look at young players like Ronnie Edwards, who came here from Barnet at a similar age to me, I have a role model for what I am looking to achieve in my own career.

+“I like to play football, that’s another reason I signed, because the club’s style of play suits my own.
+I can’t wait to get started.”

-Posh are in the market for centre-backs as they have lost Josh Knight to German Bundesliga 2 side Hannover 96 and Ronnie Edwards is also expected to leave London Road this season.
+Posh have been in the market for centre-backs as they have lost Josh Knight to German Bundesliga 2 side Hannover 96 and Ronnie Edwards is also expected to leave London Road this season.
 Romoney Crichlow is on the transfer list after a disappointing first season at London Road.

-Posh chairman Darragh MacAnthony promised new signings this week and Nevett would follow Altrincham forward Chris Conn-Clark who completed his move to League One yesterday.
+Posh chairman Darragh MacAnthony promised new signings this week and Nevett follows Altrincham forward Chris Conn-Clarke who completed his move to London Road yesterday.

 Comment Guidelines